Event Calendar

 10:30am-12pm

-Designing for Large classes: strategies for engagement, active learning, feedback and assessment
+Designing for large classes: strategies for engagement, active learning, feedback, and assessment

-Making GenAI restrictions and permissions clear to students
+Making GenAI expectations clear

 2:30-3:30pm